statecouncil/tf-bamf/INSTALLATION.md

 4. Select the prefab you want to place in the **Objects** dropdown menu just below.
 5. Place the prefab by clicking into the 3D Viewport, just like you would when placing a point entity.
 Move and rotate as usual.

 All prefabs are grouped to make placement easier.
-Stay in Group Select mode to move the whole thing at once and press **CTRL+B** to align to the grid.
+Stay in Group Select mode to move the whole thing at once and press **CTRL+B** to align to the grid, if necessary.
+Most prefabs have a skip brush surrounding them for that purpose, which can be deleted once the prefab is placed correctly.

 ## VPKs